 Panhard et Levassor were innovators in many ways, issuing a full-scale sales catalogue way ahead of their compatriots in the automobile industry not only in Europe but across the Western World.

-By 1894, about 55 Panhard et Levassor automobiles were in customers' hands, each with a steering wheel, front-mounted engine, and chain drive to rear wheels.
-With the partnership’s fortunes booming, Emile Levassor was seriously injured while participating in the 1896 Paris-Marseilles race, succumbing to his injuries the following year.
+With the partnership’s fortunes booming, the company were suddenly exposed to a major tragedy when Emile Levassor was seriously injured while participating in the 1896 Paris-Marseilles race, succumbing to his injuries the following year.

 Despite his loss, Rene Panhard decided to retain the memory of his co-founder for posterity, officially adopting the title Societe Anonyme des Anciens Etablissements Panhard et Levassor.

-Panhard passed away in 1908 at the age of 67, although the company remained in his family's hands for another sixties years after his passing.
+Panhard passed away in 1908 at the age of 67.Despite the patron's passing, the company remained in family's hands for another sixties years after his passing.

-During the years between the wars, Panhard introduced a number of industry innovations, among them four-wheel steering, installed on military vehicles before World War II.
+During the years between the wars,the Panhard companyintroduced a number of industry innovations, among them four-wheel steering, installed on military vehicles before World War II.